How to Become a Speech Therapist in Delaware

-In Delaware the field of speech-language pathology is growing robustly.
+In Delaware, the field of speech-language pathology is experiencing robust growth.
 The SLP job market is projected to expand by 29% over the ten-year period leading up to 2030, providing more opportunities for licensed SLPs in the state than ever before.

-As a licensed SLP, you may also choose to work with specialized groups such as autistic children, children or adults who have suffered brain injuries, or those with hearing impairments.
-The DSHA also holds events from time to time that will focus on these specialty areas.
+As a licensed SLP, you can work with specialized groups such as autistic children, children or adults who have suffered brain injuries, or those with hearing impairments.
+They all need, and benefit from, the special skillset you can bring to bear on their problems.

 Step 1.
 Complete a Master’s Degree Program in Speech Therapy (Speech-Language Pathology)